IKScruggs/coffee-sales-dashboard-Excel/README.md

 o	Added and populated Loyalty Card information using XLOOKUP.

-o	Converted data types into proper format for easy of use in the dashboard.
+o	Converted data types into proper format for ease of use in the dashboard.

 # 3. Set Up Pivot Tables